chrisvalford/RickAndMorty/README.md

 Plau as the results are not complete, a search facility has not been added.

 The feature branch "007_switch_to_coredata" downloads all the records so has search and sort facilities.
-However this branch has a UI issue where the character detail view has the search field showing, which is an error.
+<font color="red">FIXED:</font><s>However this branch has a UI issue where the character detail view has the search field showing, which is an error.</s>
 The coredata branch has been created to test the switchover to the new SwiftData framework in iOS17, so shouldn't be considered complete in any way.